loxdegio/mkinitcpio-hooks/README.md

 mkinitcpio-hooks
 ================

-mkinitcpio hooks for NVIDIA and Virtualbox modules
+mkinitcpio hooks for Bumblebee, NVIDIA, VirtualBox and CDEmu modules